Printing press: Rotary press

-The steam-powered rotary printing press, invented in 1843 in the United States by Richard M. Hoe, ultimately allowed millions of copies of a page in a single day.
-Mass production of printed works flourished after the transition to rolled paper, as continuous feed allowed the presses to run at a much faster pace.
-Hoe's original design operated at up to 2,000 revolutions per hour where each revolution deposited 4 page images, giving the press a throughput of 8,000 pages per hour.
-By 1891, The New York World and Philadelphia Item were operating presses producing either 90,000 4-page sheets per hour or 48,000 8-page sheets.
+In the United States, Richard M. Hoe invented the steam-powered rotary printing press in 1843, which could produce millions of copies of a page in a single day.
+The transition to rolled paper, with continuous feed, greatly increased the rate of the presses.
+Hoe's original design produced up to 8,000 pages per, with 2,000 revolutions per hour each printing four page images.
+By 1891, The New York World and the Philadelphia Item were operating presses that produced either 90,000 four-page sheets per hour or 48,000 eight-page sheets.